tommaso-borgato/wildfly-s2i/examples/elytron-oidc-client-auto-reg/README.md

-# Elytron OpenID Connect (OIDC) client example
+# Elytron OpenID Connect (OIDC) client with automatic registration example on Openshift

 In this example we are provisioning a WildFly server and deploying an application secured with OIDC (OpenID Connect).

-In this example, the OIDC configuration is located inside the `WEB-INF/oidc.json` application file.
-The configuration expects the system property
+In this example, the OIDC configuration is automatically generated and Realm client added to the server.
-`org.wildfly.s2i.example.oidc.provider-url` to be set.

 # WildFly Maven plugin configuration
 High level view of the WildFly Maven plugin configuration